A Facility for the DUNE Experiment

 The international LBNF Project has been formed to work with the DOE for construction of the U.S. portion of the facility, and with international funding agencies for the additional contributions.
 The DUNE collaboration is responsible for the design and construction of the experiment, i.e., the detectors.

 Close and continuous coordination between DUNE and LBNF is required to ensure the success of the combined enterprise.
-An Experiment-Facility Interface Group oversees and ensures the required coordination during the current design phase, and will continue to do so during the construction and operational phases of the facility and the experiment.
+An Experiment-Facility Interface Group oversees and ensures the required coordination during the design, construction, and operational phases of the facility and the experiment.

 The LBNF beamline will be built off of Fermilab's Main Injector, extracting a proton beam from this source (at MI-10 in the expanded figure) and will use magnets to direct the proton beam toward the DUNE detectors (the near detector will be under LBNF-40).
 Once the beam direction is established, the protons will smash into a target (at LBNF-20) creating secondary particles, most of which decay into neutrinos in the decay pipe and continue travelling in the same direction.
 An absorber (under LBNF-30) will stop the leftover secondaries, creating a very pure beam of neutrinos for the experiment.